Bringing home a new plant known to be easy to care for and grow is a great feeling until you see that it looks like it is starting to die.

 Your Pothos prefers a slightly higher humidity.
-If the air is too dry it may start to wilt and eventually die.
+If the air is too dry, it may wilt and eventually dies.

 Your normal room temperature in summer will probably be fine.
-In winter, you will need to take care as the air becomes much drier.
+In winter, you must take care as the air becomes much drier.

 Using a small plant humidifier can help to increase the humidity in the air.
 You can also spray your Pothos from time to time to keep the leaves moist.

 A room misting device is also good for humans and plants and helps to prevent the air from drying out.

 If your humidity is too low for long periods, your Pothos may die.

 Despite watering correctly and having the perfect soil, your indoor Pothos plant may still look sad and droopy.

 This could be a sign of your Pothos being rootbound.